-The board of directors of the Manager currently consists of three members.
+The board of directors of the Manager currently consists of two members.
 The name, municipality of residence and office with the Manager of each director and senior officer of the Manager is set out below.
 The Chief Executive Officer of the Manager or, in his absence, the Chief Financial Officer of the Manager will act as the chairman of the board of directors.
 The directors do not have a fixed term of office.

-Name and Municipality of Residence Office with the Manager Principal Occupation MICHAEL J. KILLEEN Toronto, Ontario Director and Chief Executive Officer Director and Chief Executive Officer of the Manager; Senior Partner and General Counsel of the Manager's affiliates.
-TREVOR W. MAUNDER Toronto, Ontario Director, Chief Financial Officer and Secretary Director, Chief Financial Officer and Secretary of the Manager; President and Chief Executive Officer, Peerage Capital (an affiliate of the Manager).
+Name and Municipality of Residence Office with the Manager Principal Occupation TREVOR W. MAUNDER Toronto, Ontario Director, Chief Executive Officer, Chief Financial Officer and Secretary Director, Chief Executive Officer, Chief Financial Officer and Secretary of the Manager; President and Chief Executive Officer, Peerage Capital (an affiliate of the Manager).
 GAVIN SWARTZMAN Toronto, Ontario Director President and Chief Executive Officer of Peerage Realty Partners Inc. (an affiliate of the Manager).
 SEAN LAWLESS Verona, New Jersey Chief Compliance Officer and Advising Representative Chief Compliance Officer and Advising Representative of the Manager; Partner, ARS Investment Partners, LLC (an affiliate of the Manager).

-Each of the foregoing individuals has held his current office or has held a similar office with the Manager or an affiliate during the five years preceding the date hereof, except for Michael J. Killeen who, from January 2016 to December 2016, was Senior Vice President and General Counsel of the Manager, prior to joining the Manager in January 2016, was an independent consultant (from October 2014 to December 2015), and prior to October 2014, was the Chief Operating Officer of Aston Hill Financial Inc.; Gavin Swartzman who, prior to joining the Manager in November 2016, was managing director of MDC Partners Inc.; and Sean Lawless who, prior to December 2016, was managing director of Artemis Wealth LLC, which merged into ARS Investment Partners, LLC effective December 2016.
+Each of the foregoing individuals has held his current office or has held a similar office with the Manager or an affiliate during the five years preceding the date hereof, except for Sean Lawless who, prior to December 2016, was managing director of Artemis Wealth LLC, which merged into ARS Investment Partners, LLC effective December 2016.
 The Trust does not have directors or officers.